QCH is a scent-free hospital.

 What should I expect during the procedure?

-You will disrobe form the waist down and proceed in the same way as you would for a Pap test.
-The physician will examine the cervix with the Coloscope.
-Then a small amount of local anesthetic is injected into the cervix.
-In the vast majority of cases, this is painless.
-You will however, feel some pressure.
+You will be asked to take your clothes off from the waist down and wear a hospital gown.
+You will be asked to lay on the exam table in the same way you would for a Pap test.
+The doctor will examine the cervix with the Colposcope.
+Then a small amount of local freezing medicine is injected into the cervix.
+In most cases, this is painless, but you will feel some pressure.
 A mild solution of vinegar or iodine is applied to the cervix to highlight the abnormal area.
-You will then hear two sounds - the fan of a suction machine and the humming sound signal from the electrosurgical generator.
+You will then hear two sounds - the fan of the suction machine and the humming sound signal from the electrosurgical generator.
 It is very important to stay very still at this point (approximately 10 seconds).
-The physician then uses the device to stop any bleeding.
+The doctor then uses the device to stop any bleeding.
 Sometimes a yellow paste called Monsel's is applied to the cervix to further prevent bleeding.
-The speculum is then removed from the vagina and the procedure is completed.
+The speculum is then removed from the vagina, and the procedure is completed.
 The procedure usually takes about ten minutes from the time you lie down until the time it is over.

 What should I expect after the procedure?